-Wichita, the largest city in Kansas with a population 389,965, is the county seat of Sedgwick County.
+Wichita, the largest city in Kansas with a population 395,699, is the county seat of Sedgwick County.
 Major highways, including the Kansas Turnpike, US 400 and Interstate I-135, link the city with a large trade area that encompasses a population of more than one million people within a 100-mile radius.
-The nearest large cities are Denver to the west, Kansas City of the northeast, and Oklahoma City to the south, and Tulsa to the southeast.

 Wichita has served as a trading center and meeting place for many years.
 The first permanent settlement in Wichita was a collection of grass houses inhabited by the Wichita Indians in 1863.
 J.R.
 Mead became the first white settler in 1864 when he opened a trading post.
 Jesse Chisholm pioneered the Chisholm Trail in 1865.

-Mid-America All-Indian Center Old Cowtown Museum Wichita-Sedgwick County Historical Museum
+Mid-America All-Indian Museum Old Cowtown Museum Wichita-Sedgwick County Historical Museum

 Business and Industry

 During the 1890s, the grain produced from the farms in the region more than equaled the wealth formerly generated by the cattle trade, and Wichita became a trade and milling center.
 In 1914, the discovery of oil broadened the economic base, drawing numerous services, distributive enterprises and metal-working industries.
 Wichita was the headquarters of the former Derby Oil Company, which was purchased by Coastal Corporation in 1988.